Who Pays Realtor Fees?

 - Home warranty coverage: Covering the first year of a home warranty can give buyers peace of mind and set your home apart.

-In a market where affordability is a concern, these kinds of concessions, alongside a competitive buyer’s agent commission, can help your home stand out and move faster.
+In a market where affordability is challenging, these kinds of concessions and a solid buyer’s agent commission can help your home stand out and sell faster.

 Why top agents can still net you more

-A top-performing agent brings pricing strategy, marketing power, and negotiation skills that can ultimately boost your bottom line.
+A strong, top-performing agent brings pricing expertise, marketing strategy, and sharp negotiation skills that can ultimately help you net more from the sale.
 In fact, HomeLight’s internal transaction data shows that the top 5% of agents sell homes for up to 10% more than average agents.

 Working with a trusted agent can also help you: